jedi58/inachis/README.md

 ```
 - Run `composer update`

+##Deployment and configuration using Ansible
+Environments deployed using Ansible hav etheir configuration stored in the usual YAML files.
+For the default passwords used by each service (MySQL, RabbitMQ, etc.) please refer to https://github.com/jedi58/inachis/blob/master/dev/ansible/vars/all.yml

+For use in a production environment it is recommended that these passwords are NOT used.

 ##License
 This code is released under the GNU Lesser General Public License (LGPL).
 For more information, visit http://www.gnu.org/copyleft/lesser.html